JoaoAlmeida-dev/JoaoAlmeida-dev/README.md

 </div>

 # 👋João Almeida👋
-### Aspiring Backend Dev
-Im a Computer Science Student who is on his way to become a Master.
+### Java Software engineer
+I am a Software engineer on a Fortune 500 company with a Master's degree, working towards a phd in Qauntum computing @ISCTE-IUL.

-Currently learning C++ and OpenGl but with most of my experience in Java, Spring, Flutter C#, Python, Django and others.
+With most of my experience in Java, Spring, Flutter, Python, SciKitLearn, PySpark, Django and others.

-I have a wide learning experience and had the chance to work on multiple multi-cultural teams developing projects inside and outside my university.

 ---